Theta Alpha Kappa Honor Society

 - The overall grade point average achieved fall in the upper 35 percent of the student’s class

 In addition to honoring students through society of membership, Theta Alpha Kappa sponsors the Albert Clark Award, a prize given annually to the best essay in religious studies or theology, as judged by a panel of leading scholars.
 All Holy Cross students are eligible to submit papers for this prize.
-For further information, visit the Theta Alpha Kappa website or contact Cathi Goulet, the administrative assistant of the Department of Religious Studies.
+For further information, visit the Theta Alpha Kappa website or contact Katherine Barrett, the administrative assistant of the Department of Religious Studies.

 The Rev. William F. Hartigan Medal